RajaVamsi11/Titiksha-18/README.md

 # Titiksha
-It is an android application for the Technical festival event of Shri Mata Vaishno Devi University.
+It is an android application for the Annual Technical festival event of Shri Mata Vaishno Devi University.

 This application is used for sharing upcoming events details and results of the events completed to the students who are interested in the event.
 The app is capaple of sending notifications to the user about event details and contains